Official Website - Government of Norfolk Island

 Official Website

-Exercising authority under the Pitcairn Constitution (1838) and Crown Recognition (1856) - as reaffirmed by the Norfolk Island People in 2026.
+Exercising authority under the Pitcairn Constitution (1838) and Crown Recognition (1856), as reaffirmed by the Norfolk Island People in 2026.

-The Government of Norfolk Island is a continuing constitutional institution grounded in the authority established under the Pitcairn Constitution (1838) and affirmed through Crown Recognition in 1856.
+The Government of Norfolk Island traces its constitutional foundations to the Pitcairn Constitution (1838) and Crown Recognition (1856), as reaffirmed by the Norfolk Island People in 2026.

 A Message from our Chief Magistrate